Moussa-Kalam/react18_development/challenges/challenge5/README.md

 # Expense Tracker

-Build an expense Tracker that record your expenses via a form and stores them in a table.
+Build an expense Tracker that records your expenses via a form and stores them in a table.

 - Add a functionality to filter your expenses by category
 - You should be able to delete any expenses from the table.